 There are no conclusive studies about the requirements for transmission of behavior details.
 That is not surprising, since the behavioral details themselves are only superficially known.
-A few consideration, however, can lead to a few implementation guidelines.
+A few considerations, however, can lead to a few implementation guidelines.
+Images have the same properties observed with voice: subtle properties are perceived by people as the core of the communication process, but the physics of these changes are not yet studied in detail, and many may be still unknown.